IvanGael/Go-LispInterpreter/README.md

 - Evaluate Expressions: An evaluator that recursively processes expressions, handling atoms, function calls, and special forms.
 - Define Built-in Functions: Functions like addition, subtraction, multiplication, division and conditionals.
 - Support User-Defined Functions: Allow users to define their own functions using defun.
-- Support for lambda functions, local variable bindings and logical operation
+- Support for lambda functions, local variables bindings(let) and logical operations(and, or and not)
+- Support for basic list operations (car, cdr, cons, length, and append)
 - Create a REPL: Build a Read-Eval-Print Loop (REPL) for interactive use.

 ### Example Interaction
+Arithmetic operations
 ````
 > (+ 1 2)
 3